delta3d/delta3d/trunk/delta3d/readme.txt

    Building the Delta3D Editor with MSVC
    -------------------------------------

+   1. IMPORTANT: If you have installed the Windows dependency package or used the full-on installer, you must remove the Qt DLLs that are shipped inside ext\bin.
+These were placed there so users could use the STAGE binary without rebuilding Qt.
+However, if you are reading this section it means you _are_ rebuilding Qt in order to rebuild STAGE, so the old DLLs will conflict.

-   1. Ok, onto building the editor.
+   2. Ok, onto building the editor.
 Open: delta3d\VisualStudio\utilities\editor\editor.sln

-   2. Now we are going to make sure VisualStudio can find python.exe:
+   3. Now we are going to make sure VisualStudio can find python.exe:

       Select Tools->Options
       Select the Projects folder